Russia orders closure of human rights group Memorial | DW | 28.12.2021

 He claimed that the extensive lists of victims of Stalinist repression, compiled by Memorial International, also contained "Nazi offenders with blood of Soviet citizens on their hands."

-"This is why we, the descendants of (WWII) victors, are forced to watch for attempt to rehabilitate traitors of the motherland and Nazi collaborators," he said.
+"This is why we, the descendants of (WWII) victors, are forced to watch for attempts to rehabilitate traitors of the motherland and Nazi collaborators," he said.

 Prosecutors claim the organization is not only hiding "the fact of fulling the role of the foreign agent" but is also trying to influence government's policy and the public opinion.